 This bill addresses voter access, election integrity, election security, political spending, and ethics for the three branches of government.

-Specifically, the bill expands voter registration and voting access, makes Election Day a federal holiday, and limits removing voters from voter rolls.
+Specifically, the bill expands voter registration and voting access and limits removing voters from voter rolls.

 The bill provides for states to establish independent, nonpartisan redistricting commissions.